Nebraska slowly rolls out voter-approved Medicaid expansion

 Nebraska was among several conservative states that declined to expand Medicaid, as first Gov. Dave Heineman and then Ricketts argued it would cost too much and overwhelm the health care system.
 It was one of three states with Republican-controlled legislatures where voters last year approved an expansion.
 In Utah, lawmakers cut nearly in half the number of people who would be covered and added spending caps and work requirements, angering advocates.
 Idaho lawmakers also imposed work requirements and other restrictions.

-In Nebraska, Ricketts has promised to abide by voters’ wishes, and the Legislature didn’t pass any changes to the voter-approved measure.
+In Nebraska, Ricketts has promised to abide by voters’ wishes, and the Legislature did not pass any changes to the voter-approved measure.
 But Ricketts’ administration decided unilaterally to implement a two-tiered program: a “basic” plan available to all newly qualified recipients, and a “premium” plan available to people who are working, in school, volunteering or caring for a relative.

 State Sen. John McCollister said the Nebraska Department of Health and Human Services created a needlessly complex system that he believes runs contrary to the will of voters.
 McCollister said a straightforward expansion likely would have been easier and allowed people to get coverage sooner.